Baseline-quebec/cpeq-infolettre-automatique/README.md

 <summary>2.
 Install Docker</summary>

 [Install Docker Desktop](https://www.docker.com/get-started).
-    - Enable _Use Docker Compose V2_ in Docker Desktop's preferences window.
     - _Linux only_:
         - Export your user's user id and group id so that [files created in the Dev Container are owned by your user](https://github.com/moby/moby/issues/3206):
             ```sh